 LinkedIn keeps monitoring content long after you’ve marked it as published in your social media calendar.
 The better it performs, the more people will keep seeing it, so put in that initial effort into making it pop.

-5 expert LinkedIn strategy tips to help you grow
+5 LinkedIn strategy tips from industry experts

 1. Engage with your audience

-Each social platform was built with a mission, and LinkedIn’s is to connect professionals.
 The LinkedIn feed is not an art gallery.
 Nor is it a high-school reunion.
 It’s a meeting place for like-minded people who want to network in a meaningful way.
+If you’re looking to expand your professional network and showcase your expertise, consider how to embed LinkedIn feed on the website to increase engagement and visibility.

 My #1 piece of advice for social media managers creating a LinkedIn strategy is to really focus on building relationships and providing value to their audience.
 Rather than just promoting the company or products, aim to educate, inspire, and engage your audience with high-quality content.